Sunday, August 14, 2016

 3. A dual gradient filter such as a DGD 2501 removes larger particles on the outside (25 microns) and

-increasingly smaller particles as it passes toward the center of the filter to (1 micron) and is generally used as pre-filtration for laboratory use, machinery and reverse osmosis systems.
+increasingly smaller particles as it passes toward the center of the filter (1 micron) and is generally used as pre-filtration for laboratory use, machinery, and reverse osmosis systems.

-There are many different types of carbon and carbon filters for different water problems.
-As discussed earlier block carbon filters can be used to reduce lead content in drinking water.
-Another concern with municipal water supplies are "Chloramines" which is a combination of chlorine and ammonia additives that are added to municipal water supplies for disinfection.
-There are specifically formulated carbons to remove chloramine in your drinking water.
+There are many types of carbon and carbon filters for different water problems.
+As discussed earlier block carbon filters are frequently utilized to reduce lead content in drinking water.
+Another concern with municipal water supplies is "Chloramines" which are a combination of chlorine and ammonia additives added to municipal water supplies for disinfection.
+There are specifically formulated carbons to remove chloramine from your drinking water.
 Before using any filter for specific drinking water issues check the NSF guidelines for filter certification based on particular contaminant removal.

 Block carbon filters